nagaraj602/install_kubernetes_bare_metal_RHEL_Ubuntu_amazon_linux/README.md

 # Install Bare Metal Kubernetes on RHEL/Ubuntu/amazon Linux distribution
 ---
 Pre-requisites:
 * If you don't have AWS CLI, Terraform and Ansible installed, then script will automatically install it and prompts for AWS CLI Credential configuration.
-If you have existing AWS CLI installation but not configured AWS CLI credentials, then please configure it.
+If there is existing AWS CLI installation but not configured with AWS CLI credentials, then please configure it.
 * Make sure you have git installed on your server to clone this Repo.
 * If you want to customize the instance type, existing keypair, number of worker nodes, OS type, then, go to the directory: terraform/terraform.tfvars